ADM takes early lead in fight for trade war spoils, Bunge stumbles

-CHICAGO, Aug 2 (Reuters) - Agricultural commodities trader Archer Daniels Midland Co has so far weathered the U.S.-China trade war better than rival Bunge Ltd with a more conservative trading strategy, diversified crop sales and limited exposure to Brazil’s currency swings.
+CHICAGO (Reuters) - Agricultural commodities trader Archer Daniels Midland Co (ADM.N) has so far weathered the U.S.-China trade war better than rival Bunge Ltd (BG.N) with a more conservative trading strategy, diversified crop sales and limited exposure to Brazil’s currency swings.

 The companies perform similar functions: buying, selling, transporting and processing crops around the world.
 However their starkly different second-quarter earnings show how varying strategies can produce drastically different results, providing lessons for other global grain traders.